Conference centre manager

 - travel and tourism.

-You'll need relevant experience to work as a conference centre manager, and managers often have a background in hospitality (in hotels or catering, for example), sales, marketing or events, or to have developed the necessary experience and skills from other management roles.
+You'll need relevant experience to work as a conference centre manager, and managers often have a background in hospitality (in hotels or catering, for example), sales, marketing or events, or have developed the necessary experience and skills from other management roles.

 Entry without a degree or HND is common as many people work their way up to management level through on-the-job training and qualifications.

 Although you don't need a postgraduate qualification, a relevant course may be useful if your first degree isn't connected to the hospitality industry.
-Search for postgraduate courses in events management and hospitality management.
+Before applying for a course, however, do your research to ensure it meets your career needs.

 Skills